isaacew/starter-academic/content/home/experience.md

     date_start: '2016-09-29'
     date_end: ''
     description: |2-

-        * Collaborated with 7 universities in cooperative control and tactical autonomomy.
+        - Collaborated with stakeholders in the area of cooperative control and tactical autonomomy.
-        * Developed autonomous relational maneuvering algorithms for manned and unmanned aircraft.
+        - Developed autonomous relational maneuvering algorithms for manned and unmanned aircraft.
-        * Lead flying and handling qualities motion tuning in the LAMARS motion simulator.
+        - Lead flying and handling qualities motion tuning in the LAMARS motion simulator.

   - title:    'Research Scientist'
     company:  'Infoscitex Corp.'